lingium/stan-case-study/docs/maindoc.md

   }
 ```

-Check whether the value of the incoming parameter vector is within the parameter space
+Check whether the value of the incoming parameter vectors are within the parameter spaces. throws a `std::domain_error` if any of the parameters are not positive and finite.

 ``` {.c++ language="c++" style="lgeneral"}
 T_r_ref r_ref = r;